vaadin/sso-kit/sso-kit-client/react/README.md

 The **SSO Kit Client React** is the client side library for the **[SSO Kit for Hilla](https://github.com/vaadin/sso-kit/tree/main/sso-kit-starter-hilla)** and depends on it.

-Getting Started with the **SSO Kit for Hilla** using React [documentation](https://hilla.dev/docs/react/acceleration-kits/sso-kit/getting-started/#frontend).
+Getting Started with the **SSO Kit for Hilla** with React [documentation](https://hilla.dev/docs/react/acceleration-kits/sso-kit/getting-started/#frontend).

 ## Installation

-Install the library for Hilla using React:
+Install the library for Hilla with React:

 ```sh
 npm i @hilla/sso-kit-client-react